 Jesus said people who lived in different centuries will come alive again at the same time.
 What is this second resurrection?
-Will they get a second chance?
+Will people raised in this resurrection get a second chance?

 Jesus said that “the men of Nineveh [during the time of the prophet Jonah] will rise up in the judgment with this generation [the people to whom Jesus was speaking in the first century]” (Matthew 12:41).